Board of Management

 Kate recently edited and published “Bessy’s Memoir”, the main text of which was written by her great-great-grandmother, Bessy Marlay Deloitte, in 1878.
 A copy of this book will be available from the Tasmanian Writers Centre library.

 Daniela Brozek is a seventh generation Tasmanian on one side and daughter of a Czech refugee on the other.
 She has been an Overland Track guide, marketing officer at Port Arthur, English as a second language teacher in Europe, and, for more than ten years, an environmental consultant in NSW.
-She returned to Tasmania in 2014, for family reasons, and went back to university soon afterwards.
+She returned to Tasmania in 2014, for family reasons, and went back to university soon afterwards (she has a BSc from the 1990s and a BA-BFA more recently).
 This decision was driven by a fascination with the different ways we communicate, including in the ‘languages’ of music, visuals and performance, and how those are changing over time.

 Daniela operates Bright South (www.brightsouth.com.au), an arts enabling business, which aims to help Tasmanian writers and artists promote themselves and achieve sustainable lifestyles.
 She is particularly passionate about Tasmanian writing and poetry and she would like to see Tasmania have a thriving arts sector.
-She is keen to help TasWriters reach out to members, especially young people, and meet (or exceed) their needs.
+She is keen to help TasWriters reach out to members, especially young people, and people from diverse backgrounds, and meet (or exceed) their needs.
+Daniela has extensive experience mentoring people with autism.